 This is the most important sign to look for.
 If you suspect someone might be flirting with you, always check to see if they act the same way with other people or if you've been singled out for special attention.
 Many people have flirtatious personalities, but if someone is extra-friendly with you, that’s the clearest sign that they’re flirting.

 What to do about it.

 An important thing to remember about workplace flirtation is that it's not necessarily a sign that the person wants a relationship.
 Some people use flirting as a way to lighten the mood and get through the workday, while others might even use it as a career-advancement strategy.
+What matters is how you feel about the flirting and whether you think their behavior is appropriate for the workplace.
 Once you’ve deciphered if the flirter is genuine or just a playful or even strategic flirt, you need to decide what you want to do about it.